AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/scenario-elements-overview.md

 ## Scenario segment

-A section of a scenario consisting of a series of modules that all connect to the same application.
+A scenario segment is a section of a scenario that consists of a series of contiguous modules that all connect to the same application.
 Scenario segments often represent a short workflow in the application.

 ![Scenario segment](assets/scenario-segment.png)